-4.0 URBAN CLIMATE and ECV IMPACT PRIORITIES
+4. URBAN CLIMATE & ECV IMPACT PRIORITIES

 Specific potential Essential Climate Variable (ECV)'s that impact urban climatology have been initially identified for atmospheric and terrestrial domains.
-Atmospheric and terrestrial domain ECVs have gray and orange backgrounds, respectively; and are listed in the extreme left hand side of figure (5).
+Atmospheric and terrestrial domain ECVs have gray and orange backgrounds, respectively; and are listed in the extreme left hand side of Fig. 5.